Social skills: Anti-social behaviors

-Management

 Behavioral therapy

 Behaviorism interprets social skills as learned behaviors that function to facilitate social reinforcement.
 According to Schneider & Byrne (1985), operant conditioning procedures for training social skills had the largest effect size, followed by modeling, coaching, and social cognitive techniques.
 Behavior analysts prefer to use the term behavioral skills to social skills.
 Behavioral skills training to build social and other skills is used with a variety of populations including in packages to treat addictions as in the community reinforcement approach and family training (CRAFT).